molgenis/capice/src/models/README.md

 1. Implement the abstract methods defined in the class `TemplateSetup` and fill them in to your use case.

+1. Implement the following function: `def __init(self):` with as first line: `super().__init(name, usable, cadd_version, grch_build)`
+where name has to be replaced with how you want the model file to be recognized, usable to True if you want to use it, cadd_version to the float of the CADD version that the model file is suitable for and grch_build to an integer of the genome build suitable for the model file.

-1. Run capice.py using the --overwrite_model_file `String of the get_name() method` to test if all is implemented correctly.
+1. Run capice.py using the --overwrite_model_file `above defined name variable` to test if all is implemented correctly.

 For an example of how the methods should be filled in, see `capice_v2_0_0.py`